kuhn-ruess/cmdbsyncer-docs/docs/enterprise/notifications.md

 ## What it does

-Turns CMDBsyncer's internal events into **active alerts** on the channels your team already uses — Slack, MS Teams, email, or any HTTPS webhook.
-Rule-based routing with dedup, cooldown, and rate limits; payloads are rendered through Jinja templates so the text your on-call receives is exactly what they want to see.
+The channel table and the rule table [live in the community edition](../advanced/notifications.md) — OSS ships the UI plus email delivery.
+The **Enterprise notifications feature** adds the missing pieces so rules turn CMDBsyncer's internal events into **active alerts** on the channels your team already uses:

+- Extra channel types: **Slack**, **MS Teams**, and a **generic HTTPS webhook** (with optional HMAC-SHA256 signing).
+- The dispatcher that actually fires rules: Jinja template rendering, dedup, cooldown and rate limits, plus a bounded background queue so slow Slack/SMTP endpoints never back-pressure logins or cron ticks.
+- Audit-event relay: every entry the audit recorder persists is forwarded into the dispatcher, so rules can match login failures or webhook rejections without a code change.

 Complements [JSON Logging](json_logging.md) (passive: logs flow into your aggregator) by pushing the **important** events — a failed cron group, a rejected webhook attempt, a missing secret — directly at a human, in real time.

 ## Event sources